 Trustees to have to abide by many rules which is why the choice of Trustees is so important.
 If you want them to have discretion as to who will get what you really have to be very careful in that choice.

-This does mean that there is an administrative cost – such as filing tax returns and keeping accounts – to using trust funds which is the main reason why they are not right for most people.
+This does mean that there is an administrative cost – such as filing tax returns and keeping accounts – to using trust funds which is the main reason why they are not suitable for most people.

 Use of a trust fund is a big step and needs to be thought about very carefully.
 If you think your circumstances are right for the use of a trust fund we will discuss the situation in detail with you; explain in more detail what a trust entails, the different types of trust and help you come to the best decision for you and your beneficiaries.

-There are four important points to remember
+There are four important points to remember:-

 - Tax planning is not the main purpose of a will – that is to provide for your family – it can however affect the way you do things